Archaeoglobus

-Archaeoglobus is a genus of the phylum Euryarchaeota.
+Archaeoglobus is a genus of archaeans in the phylum Euryarchaeota.
 Archaeoglobus can be found in high-temperature oil fields where they may contribute to oil field souring.

 Metabolism

 Archaeoglobus grow anaerobically at extremely high temperatures between 60 and 95 °C, with optimal growth at 83 °C (ssp.
 A. fulgidus VC-16).
 They are sulfate-reducing archaea, coupling the reduction of sulfate to sulfide with the oxidation of many different organic carbon sources, including complex polymers.

 A. lithotrophicus live chemolitho-autotrophically from hydrogen, sulfate and carbon dioxide.
 Also A. profundus grow lithotrophically, but while this species needs acetate and CO2 for biosynthesis they are heterotroph.

 The complete A. fulgidus genome sequence revealed the presence of a nearly complete set of genes for methanogenesis.
 The function of these genes in A. fulgidus remains unknown, while the lack of the enzyme methyl-CoM reductase does not allow for methanogenesis to occur by a mechanism similar to that found in other methanogens.